EJFleet/PP2/README.md

 The website consists of one page with four different containers that are displayed/hidden depending on which stage of the site the user is at - home, game play, game over or time's up.

-The site fits into the height of the screen and there is no need for scrolling.

 The site was designed mobile-first and is responsive for screens from 320px upwards.